 Because so much of what is known, or can be known, about Las Vegas still resides exclusively within living memory, we must reach beyond traditional historical records to capture this fragile and elusive history if we are to fully document the history of this area.

 The Oral History Research Center (OHRC) at the UNLV University Libraries records eye-witness accounts from members of the Las Vegas community to document the history of Las Vegas and Southern Nevada.
 These oral histories present in a very immediate and engaging way a piece of history through the actual voices of those who were there.

 The OHRC conducts, collects and makes available audio and video interviews.
 Narrators are selected for their ability to provide reliable first-hand accounts of the history of Las Vegas and Southern Nevada.
 Each year the OHRC defines one or more new projects that center around a particular historical subject or them.
 These projects result in a series of interrelated histories.
 The Boyer Early Las Vegas History Project is ongoing.

-The OHRC is located in the UNLV Libraries Special Collections.
+The OHRC is located in the UNLV Libraries Special Collections & Archives.
 Interviews conducted by the OHRC as well as interviews recorded by several earlier projects may be found and used in Special Collections.
 Interviews are also increasingly available online.